 Priority of service is in effect for Veterans, Spouses of Veterans, and statutory priority of service target groups.
 Priority of service is determined when customers enroll in the Adult and Dislocated Worker programs.
 Advance Central PA evaluates compliance with the local Priority of Service Policy and performance of the Adult program to ensure at least 51% of Adults accessing individualized careers services and training services are priority of service and to evaluate compliance with training fund requirements.
 Training funds are budgeted for Adults in general and Adults who meet priority of service.
 In the event funds become limited, funds are held for priority of service Adults.
 If by January of each program year Advance Central PA determines the percentage of POS Adults served represent an average of less than 30% of all Adults served, Advance Central PA will require a written action plan from the Title I Adult subcontractor regarding how outreach and registration of POS customers will be increased.
-To date this has not been a concern and in program year 20, 99% of Adults, the Central WDB will approve staff to make a request to transfer Dislocated Worker Funds to Adult as needed.
+To date this has not been a concern and in program year 20, 99% of Adults served met priority of service criteria.
+If it is determined additional funds are needed to serve Adults, the Central WDB will approve staff to make a request to transfer Dislocated Worker Funds to Adult as needed.
 Advance Central PA fiscal staff then prepare the Dislocated Worker to Adult transfer request and submit it to L&I's Bureau of Workforce Development Administration.